Hnogared/git-hooks-template/README.md

 ## Usage
 Consists of a package.json for installing commitlint and running the hooks setup script.<br/>
-When cloning run `npm install` to setup everything.
+After cloning run `npm install` to setup everything.

+Hooks can be added to the `.githooks/` folder and installed with `npm install`.